Assistant Professor - Rehabilitation Sciences

-- Adjusting frequency, intensity and duration of cardiovascular exercise predicated on physiologyic changes in age
+- Adjusting frequency, intensity and duration of cardiovascular exercise predicated on physiologic changes in age

 - Cardiac damage with prolonged, sustained high intensity endurance activity - focus on endurance and multisport athletics

-Dr. Black is a much sought after and respected presenter to the health and wellness industry.
+Dr. Black is a respected presenter to the health and wellness industry.
 He serves as an advisor to several organizations and non-profit entities.